alexperronnet/oc-02-booki/README.md

 # Booki

 > **Disclaimer**: This repository houses a project undertaken as part of my **Developer of Applications - JavaScript React** training program with [OpenClassrooms](https://openclassrooms.com/).
-Upon the conclusion of the program on September 20th, 2023, the project will no longer be updated or maintained.
+Upon the conclusion of the program on **September 20th, 2023**, the project will no longer be updated or maintained.

 ![Booki preview](./assets/preview.png)